Ap3rtur3/vue-event-registry/README.md

 Simple Vue plugin to register, emit and unregister global event handlers inside vue components.

 You can also register handlers for unique events, which get called instantly after registration, if the event was already emitted.
+Unique events only get emitted once.
 It doesn't matter when a component is loaded, its unique event handlers get fired properly.

 ### Why